What You’ll Learn

 This is one of the most frequently asked questions about underground propane tank installation.

-Though each propane gas supplier may have a different process, installation of a buried propane tank should only take one day, even for the largest propane tanks.
+Although each propane gas supplier may have a different process, the installation of a buried propane tank typically takes only one day, even for the largest propane tanks.

 Unlike some other home installation projects, installing a buried propane tank will cause you minimal inconvenience.